Alain12-techn/uber-data-insights-report/README.md

 # 🚖 Uber Fare Analysis Project

-## 📌 Introduction
-This project presents an analytical exploration of the Uber Fares Dataset using Python and Power BI.
-The goal is to extract meaningful insights into fare behavior, time patterns, ride frequency, and geographic distribution.
-The final deliverables include a cleaned dataset, a full Power BI dashboard, and a comprehensive analytical report.

 **Course:** Introduction to Big Data Analytics (INSY 8413)
 **Instructor:** Eric Maniraguha
 **Assignment Date:** 20 July 2025
 **Groups:** A, B & E
 **Tools Used:** Python (Jupyter), Power BI Desktop
+name:
+ID:

+## 📌 Introduction
+This project presents an analytical exploration of the Uber Fares Dataset using Python and Power BI.
+The goal is to extract meaningful insights into fare behavior, time patterns, ride frequency, and geographic distribution.
+The final deliverables include a cleaned dataset, a full Power BI dashboard, and a comprehensive analytical report.

 ---